Wisconsin REALTORS®

 Tyler v.
 Hennepin County (Minnesota)

-Current status: Unanimous decision in favor of Tyler on May 25, 2023, United States Supreme Court
+Current status: Unanimous decision in favor of Tyler on May 25, 2023, United States Supreme Court.

 On May 25, 2023, the United States Supreme Court ruled unanimously ruled against Hennepin County, Minnesota in a striking win for property rights.
 This ruling is a huge win for property owner, Geraldine Tyler, and all property owners throughout the nation.
 This win also highlights the importance of WRA’s advocacy work in the courts via the Legal Action Program.